zzzprojects/docs/learnentityframeworkcore.com/pages/inheritance/table-per-hierarchy.md

 * The hierarchy contains many optional properties
 * New derived types are added frequently
 * Table width becomes difficult to manage

-## Common Use Cases

-TPH is commonly used when:

-* Query performance matters more than normalization
-* The inheritance hierarchy is stable
-* Most derived types share a significant number of common properties

 ## External Resources — Table Per Hierarchy (TPH)